 This broad definition of R&D is a good thing, designed to help more businesses claim, but it can be confusing.
 Many still struggle with knowing where to draw the line.
 That’s where a specialist R&D adviser like ForrestBrown comes in.

-How to maximise your manufacturing R&D tax credit claim
+How to improve your manufacturing R&D tax credit claim

 When ForrestBrown begins working with a business, our first step is a detailed interview process.
 These initial conversations are critical as they help us understand the client’s sector and the many diverse ways in which they innovate.
 It’s a collaboration that goes further than just an R&D tax claim: it’s about creating a culture of R&D.